facebookresearch/fairseq/examples/m2m_100/README.md

 2. **Preprocess Data**

-After downloading raw data, you will need to postprocess the data, then apply SPM, then binarize.
-Note that it is very important you run the postprocessing script, because this removes any instance of the evaluation data in the mined training data.
+After downloading raw data, you will need to preprocess the data, then apply SPM, then binarize.
+Note that it is very important you run the preprocessing script, because this removes any instance of the evaluation data in the mined training data.

 ```bash
 # preprocess data